 Address: 29979 Rd 182, Exeter, CA 93221

 You can pair your visit to Sequoia National Park and Kings Canyon with a stop at the preserve since it’s on the way to the parks when you’re heading from your hotel in Visalia.
-If you plan to drive around Sequoia for a few hours, Kaweah Oaks Preserve is a nice area to stretch your legs.
+If you plan to drive around Sequoia for a few hours, Kaweah Oaks Preserve is an excellent area to stretch your legs.
 It’s also a wonderful place to hike in the winter when you might not have access to the entirety of Sequoia National Park but still want to commune with nature on a stroll or easy hike.

 What is Visalia, California, known for?